Aeroluna/LunaCoopMod/README.md

 Fun fact: the WOL campaign randomizes these model scales for some reason.

+- Added 4 second duplicate wait for hero Yes/Attack lines.

+This is how long after a sound is played before another is allowed to play.
+Can be nice for commonly selected heroes so that they don't spam their voice lines too much.
+This already existed on some heroes like Alarak/Kerrigan.

 - Fixed an issue where various commander-specific upgrades appeared on the command card of Amon's units.
 - Fixed an issue where all Zerg building construction sounds would use Stetmann's Mecha variants.
 - Fixed an issue where the Infested Swarm Eggs "popping" animation was not playing.